-As per 2021 guidelines, Code selection will be based on the total time spent by the provider or other qualified healthcare professional and/or medical decision making (MDM) during the patient’s encounter to enhance payment accuracy, lower administrative burden, and reflects the current medical practice.
+As per 2021 guidelines, Code selection will be based on the total time spent by the provider or other qualified healthcare professional and/or medical decision-making (MDM) during the patient’s encounter to enhance payment accuracy, lower administrative burden, and reflect the current medical practice.

 Multiple factors would be considered for code selection based on MDM or Time.

-Medical Decision Making (MDM) includes the count and nature of presenting problem seen in the encounter; what kind of studies and complications have been reviewed like from medicine, radiology, and pathology sections; and possible outcome of that complication and/or Mortality and Morbidity of patient management”.
+Medical Decision Making (MDM) includes the count and nature of the presenting problem seen in the encounter; what kind of studies and complications have been reviewed by Medicine, radiology, and pathology sections; and the possible outcome of that complication and/or Mortality and Morbidity of patient management”.

-CPT 99202 is used to report the minor or self-limited problem which typically requires 15-20 minutes and straightforward MDM spent by the provider during the encounter.
+CPT 99202 reports the minor or self-limited problem, which typically requires 15-20 minutes and straightforward MDM spent by the provider during the encounter.

 CPT 99203 entails a low level of MD and requires 30-44 minutes.

-99204 CPT code is requiring a moderate level of MDM and 45 to 59 minutes of total time spent by the provider, and CPT 99205 for an encounter needing High-level MDM and 60-74 total time lasts during the encounter.
+99204 CPT code requires a moderate level of MDM and 45 to 59 minutes of total time spent by the provider, and CPT 99205 for an encounter needs a level of MDM and 60 to 74 total time during the encounter.

-This CPT includes both face-to-face and non-face to-non face services provided by the Physician and other qualified healthcare professionals in an encounter.
+This CPT includes face-to-face and non-face-to-non-face services provided by the Physician and other qualified healthcare professionals in an encounter.

-If telehealth services are provided at originating sites like Hospitals, and the Physician’s office, then reports the Q3014 HCPCS Level II code instead of E/M CPT 99202-99215.
+If telehealth services are provided at originating sites like Hospitals and the Physician’s office, report the Q3014 HCPCS Level II code instead of E/M CPT 99202-99215.

-99204 CPT code is used to bill office or other outpatient hospital services for evaluation and management of the new patient, which requires medically necessary history and or exam, entails a moderate level of MDM.
+The 99204 CPT code is used for billing office or other outpatient hospital services to evaluate and manage the new patient, which requires medically necessary history and an exam that entails a moderate level of MDM.

-A new patient is an individual who has never had seen by the provider or provider with the particular same specialty or same group either non-face to-face or face to face within the past three years.
+A new patient is an individual who has never been seen by the provider or provider with the particular same specialty or same group, either non-face-to-face or face-to-face, within the past three years.

-When a patient is supposed to be seen by a provider on-call or who is not available at the time of encounter, and done by Covering Physician or healthcare professional.
+When a patient is supposed to be seen by a provider on-call or who is not available at the time of encounter and done by a Covering Physician or healthcare professional.

-This service would be considered for the provider who is not available instead of the Covering Physician.
+This service would be considered for the provider who is unavailable instead of the Covering Physician.

 There are the following billing guidelines that are appropriate with CPT 99204:

-CPT 99204 does not require History and/or Physical exam for code selection but should include in the E/M service that is medically appropriate.
+CPT 99204 does not require a History and/or Physical exam for code selection but should be included in the E/M service that is medically appropriate.

 CPT 99204 will be required a moderate level of Medical Decision making (MDM).
-It requires at least 2 out of 3 components of MDM must be met as Moderate.
-There are the following 3 components of MDM:
+It requires at least 2 out of 3 MDM components to moderate.
+There are the following three components of MDM: